 Everything you need to know about parsley, from its flavor and cooking methods to varieties and health benefits (plus a hack for how to store parsley so it lasts *forever*).

 I generally have a black thumb when it comes to gardening, but I have this parsley plant at the moment which refuses to die.
-I noticed last fall, around the time when I permanently forgot to water the herb garden on my balcony, that while the basil, mint, and chives all shriveled into sad, delicate nothings the parsley seemed un-phased.
-So I spent the winter testing the impenetrable parsley, going months without giving it proper watering or love.
+I noticed last fall, around the time when I permanently forgot to water my herb garden, that while the basil, mint, and chives all shriveled into sad, delicate nothings, the parsley seemed un-phased.
+So I spent the winter testing the impenetrable herb, going months without giving it proper watering or love.
 But still, it prevails.

 Recipes using fresh parsley

 I love using parsley as a fresh garnish on just about any savory dish.
-Here are a few of my favorite parlsey-containing recipes!
+Here are a few of my favorite parsley-containing recipes!

 - 1 bunch parsley or any tender herbs*